Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Steve Poole 02:29

 Yeah.
 Okay.
 So my name is Steve Poole.
 I am, I obviously spare wheel here.
 I am a DevRel person at Sonatype.
-Ubeen doing Java and things like that for just as well.
+You've been doing Java and things like that for just as well.
 Not quite as long, Ted, I think, but pretty close.
 And what can I say?
 I just like helping people be successful.
 That's always been the thing I care about and whatever it takes, however, we can help developers move forward and be just a bit more successful.
 Cause I've always, in the, for me, the enjoyment has always come when you help somebody move forward, help and solve a problem, learn something new.
-You know, that's the fun.
-And I did that in as a working on products and now I do that as a DevRel and it's just the best fun ever.
+That's the fun.
+And I did that as a working on products and now I do that as a DevRel and it's just the best fun ever.
 How do you get to conferences and break fingers and things like that?

 Ted Neward 03:16